 Laboratory impact experiments and numerical modelling can provide further understanding of the way asteroids are shattered and recombine to form gravitational aggregates.
 The structure formed in post-impact re-accumulation is therefore related to the original impact process.

-On one hand, the analysis of estimated macroporosity of asteroids, combined with numerical simulations, provides clues for understanding he collisional process in different asteroid types.
+On the one hand, the analysis of estimated macroporosity of asteroids, combined with numerical simulations, provides clues for understanding the collisional process in different asteroid types.
 On the other hand, statistics of collisions in the asteroid belt can -in turn- provide information on the internal structure of gravitational aggregates.